-BCI focus on community transformation, and citizenship is a critical piece.
+BCI focus on transforming public life through the power of the Gospel, and citizenship is a critical piece.
 Why?
 Well, can we truly say that we love our neighbor if we say nothing and do nothing about the policies that significantly impact every area of their lives?
 I think not.

 3 Guiding Principles for Christian Citizenship

 - We Are Caesar: In Matthew 22, Jesus said: “Render therefore unto Caesar the things which are Caesar’s…” So, who, in the American context, is Caesar?
 Is it Congress, the Supreme Court or the President?
 Nope.
-The preamble to the Constitution states: “We the People of the United States… do ordain and establish this Constitution…” Therefore, we the people are Caesar.
-What does Caesar require of us?
-Caesar requires our principled participation.
+The preamble to the Constitution states: “We the People of the United States… do ordain and establish this Constitution…” Therefore, we, the people, are Caesar.
+We are citizen-sovereigns.
+What, then, does our “Caesar” (form of government) require of us?
+Our form of government requires our principled participation.

 - We are Citizens: I want to reclaim the word “citizen.”
-Think “neighbor” but in the context of your entire city.
+Think “neighbor” but in the context of your city, state and nation.
 Some Christians engage in the public square in an attempt to preserve their Christian subculture or “crush” their political opponents.
 Though these motivations are understandable, they are not the correct motivation.
-We should engage in the public square to seek the common good of our cities (Jer.
+We should engage in the public square to seek the common good of our cities, state and nation (Jer.
 29).

 - We are Christians: Jesus also said this in Matthew 22: “..and unto God the things that are God’s.”
 What does God require us?
 Our ultimate allegiance to Him and His principles (Matt.
 6:33).
 American government is (to a large degree) morally neutral.
 It relies upon the ideas and principles of its people to inform its policies.
 Therefore, the American ship of state relies upon our moral compass for guidance.
 We should embrace rather than shrink from that role.